 Make sure you’re getting a quality carrier oil to pair with your pure EOs – for jojoba oil look for organic, cold-pressed, unrefined, and it’s natural golden color.
 If the jojoba oil is clear – keep looking!

-Many “pure essential oils” you can buy at the store are diluted with things like coconut oil, which is not very face friendly.
-Or contain the kind of preservatives or synthetic fragrances that you may not be happy to put on your skin every day.
+Some "pure essential oils" are diluted with things like coconut oil, which is not very face friendly.
+Or contain the kind of preservatives or synthetic fragrances that you may not be happy to have on your skin every day.

 DIY Glow Serum